 Please make check payable to: HIGA

-You may hand your payments to the Starter"s Office at the Hilo Municipal Golf Course.
+You may hand your payments to Darrel Papalimu at the Starter's Office at the Hilo Municipal Golf Course.

 DO NOT DROP YOUR PAYMENTS IN THE HIGA BOX AT THE HILO MUNICIPAL GOLF COURSE.
 THE HIGA BOX IS NOT VISITED DAILY.
 THIS WILL DELAY YOUR PAYMENTS REACHING THE TREASURER.